saulmontealvo/saulmontealvo/README.md

 Hi I like to call my self Milk but on here I called MilkdevNew

-Learing how to code because I just like it
+Learing how to code because, I just like it

 ### Skills
-1. Learned how to code in python
+1. Python
-2. Html, JavaScript, Css
+2. Web
 3. Roblox Games

-4. Game Dev for Roblox
+## Tools

+Os Windows 11 Home
+IDE Visual Studio Code
+Git in the windows terminal

 # Contacts